Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 furrowed.
 It was as if someone had a 15 minute stop watch.
 They would harass

-the woman and make her miserable for 15 minutes as punishment, but when the
+the woman and make her absolutely miserable for 15 minutes as punishment, but when the

-time was up she was free to go.
-Since we were in a hurry, I decided not to press for an
+However, we were in a hurry so I decided not to press for an

 explanation.
-Instead I accepted the good news and kept my mouth shut.
+I simply accepted the good news and kept my mouth shut.
 But this

 entire affair had left me deeply suspicious.